vbabiy/django-statsd/docs/index.rst

   Use for the django debug toolbar, stores all the statsd pings on the request so they can be used in the toolbar.

+- django_statsd.clients.request_aggregate_toolbar

+  Django debug toolbar integration with the request_aggregate client (see below).

 - django_statsd.clients.normal

   Use this for production, it just passes through to the real actual pystatsd.

+- django_statsd.clients.request_aggregate

+  The default statsd client modified to aggregate data per request.
+Useful for knowing how much total time was spent in db or cache per request.

 - django_statsd.clients.log